| |

 held in check by Cupid's arrow, bring good spirits to both

 players and audience.
+The timbre of

 the historical instruments and the vitality of the